 Play Areas

 There are play areas all over the park with different jungle themes.
-They’re a good place to take a break while any younger visitors get some extra energy out.
+They’re a good place to take a break while younger visitors burn off some extra energy.

 There are also splash pads throughout the park that operate in the spring and summer, so it’s a good idea to bring swimsuits or a change of clothes for the kids.